mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/actions.md

 ### Unit tests

-Tests for both actions and action creators are written using [Jest](https://jestjs.io/) and will often focus on seeing how dispatching an action affects the stored state in Redux.
+Tests for both actions and action creators are written using {{< newtabref href="https://jestjs.io/" title="Jest" >}} and will often focus on seeing how dispatching an action affects the stored state in Redux.
 It'll often look similar to testing a reducer except you'll be looking at the whole store state instead of a single part of it.

 There are a few different ways of testing Redux actions used throughout Mattermost, but the most common way involves:

 1. Setting up an initial store state for the test case.
 2. Optionally mocking any external operations that may be required for the action.
-This includes API requests which are mocked using [Nock](https://github.com/nock/nock).
+This includes API requests which are mocked using {{< newtabref href="https://github.com/nock/nock" title="Nock" >}}.
 3. Dispatching the result of the action creator.
 4. Looking at the resulting store state to ensure the required changes are made.